jbcarreon123/MacroDeck2-AHKPlugin/README.md

 Thanks [@Timoses](https://github.com/Timoses) for coding this feature!

 ## Automation
+From pushing a key combination to automating PowerPoint, AHK Plugin can do that.
 Use AHK Plugin with other plugins for automated tasks in Macro Deck!

 ## Features